acceleratedscience/open-ad-toolkit/README.md

 - **Bug reports:**<br>
   [Create issue on GitHub](https://github.com/acceleratedscience/open-ad-toolkit/issues)
 - **Contributing:**<br>
-  Stay tuned for detailed instructions on how to build your own OpenAD plugins.
+  Stay tuned for detailed instructions on how to build your own OpenAD plugins.<b>
+  Check the [Developers]

 <br><br>